dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 The [publication page of that paper](https://www.cambridge.org/core/journals/theory-and-practice-of-logic-programming/article/delimited-continuations-for-prolog/DD08147828169E26212DFAF743C8A9EB) has a lot of live links to the the references.

-### "Delimited continuations in Prolog: semantics, use, and implementation in the WAM"
+### "Delimited continuations in Prolog: semantics, use, and implementation in the WAM" (2013)<a name="delimited_continuations_for_prolog_2" />

 Technical Report.
-This is an excellent resource, IMHO better than the first one!
+This is an excellent resource, IMHO better than the one above.

    - https://biblio.ugent.be/publication/5646080
    - Tom Schrijvers, Bart Demoen, Benoit Desouter